-In the Citadel, Shepard is upset that his/her evil clone is taking things off his/her cabin.
-He/She is especially angry about the Space Hamster.
+In the Citadel, Shepard is upset that their evil clone is taking things off their cabin.
+Shepard is especially angry about the Space Hamster.

 It's Popular, Now It Sucks: In-universe, Joker kids about this concerning Cerberus after the botched coup, saying how he was all for them when they were vigilantes helping the helpless, but now they're a "bit too mainstream...and evil."